locoframework/loco-js/README.md

 Loco-JS can work separately with limited functionality and is maintained in this repository.
 Following sections contain more detailed description of its internals and API.
 Loco-JS' role in the **Loco** framework is described on the [Loco-Rails page](http://github.com/locoframework/loco-rails).

+## Major releases

+Informations about all releases are published on [Twitter](https://twitter.com/artofcode_co)

+### 1.5

+* Loco-JS dropped the dependency on jQuery.
+So it officially has no dependencies 🎉

 ## CoffeeScript naming convention

 Loco-JS uses the following naming convention.
 It's worth to notice that "**@**" sign is used only to define and call class variables and class methods.
 Although **this** and **@** are equivalent, this convention improves readability of code imo.